 What is BEP2?

-BEP2 is the token standard used by the BNB platform.
-The standard provides specifications for issuing tokens on this blockchain.
+BEP2 is the token standard used by the BNB platform; it defines the technical specifications for tokens in order to function in the BNB ecosystem.
 BEP2 token transactions are supported by many popular wallets, such as Trust Wallet, the Ledger wallets, and Trezor Model T. If you want to transact using BEP2 tokens, you will need to use BNB coins to pay for gas, i.e., transaction fees.